Aniket-Subudh1/auto-email-sender/auto-email-sender/README.md

 ## License

-This project is licensed under the ICT License.
+This project is licensed under the ISC License.

 ## Author